MaterializeInc/materialize/doc/user/content/transform-data/patterns/partition-by.md

 If you wait a few minutes longer until there are no events that match the temporal filter, you'll notice that not only does the query return zero rows, but the explain shows that we fetched zero parts.

+{{< note >}}

-Note that the exact numbers you see here may very: parts can be much larger than a single row, and the actual level of filtering may vary for small datasets as data is compacted together internally.
+The exact numbers you see here may very: parts can be much larger than a single row, and the actual level of filtering may vary for small datasets as data is compacted together internally.
 However, datasets of a few gigabytes or larger should reliably see benefits from this optimization.

+{{< /note >}}

-### Partitioning by primary key
+### Partitioning by category

 Other datasets don't have a strong timeseries component, but they do have a clear notion of type or category.
-For example, let's suppose we manage a collection of music venues spread across the world, but regularly want to target queries to just those that exist in a single country.
+For example, suppose you have a collection of music venues spread across the world that you regularly query by a single country.

 1. First, create a table called `venues`, partitioned by country.
     ```mzsql